On the sum of a prime and a square-free number with divisibility conditions: Computations and results

 \begin{corollary} Let $k$ be odd and square-free with $1\leq k\leq 10^5$.
 Then for all even $n\geq 40$ we have $\overline{R}_k(n)>0$. \end{corollary} \begin{proof} The result follows from Theorem 5.2 since $\overline{R}_{2k}(n)>0$ implies $\overline{R}_{k}(n)>0$.
 Note that $n=38$ is an exception for $k=24738/2=12369$. \end{proof} Together, Theorem \ref{eventhm} and Corollary \ref{evencor} give Theorem \ref{firsteventhm}.

 We now list the exception sets $S_k$ for some specific values of $k$.
 In particular, we consider the primorials $p_m\#=\prod_{i=1}^m p_i$, where $p_i$ is the $i^{\text{th}}$ prime number.
-This is because every square-free number divides a sufficiently large primorial and for any even $k\mid p_m\#$, we have $S_k\subseteq S_{p_m\#}$.
-Primorials also tend to be the most interesting for the applications discussed in Section \ref{subsectapp}.
+The primorials are of interest since every square-free number divides a sufficiently large primorial and for any even $k\mid p_m\#$, we have $S_k\subseteq S_{p_m\#}$.
+Our result for $13\#=30030$ is also that which is used in the follow up work \cite{johnstonsome22}.

 For other choices of $k$, the exception sets $S_k$ can be readily computed using Theorem \ref{eventhm} and Corollary \ref{evencor}.